 Patient and instruments are modeled in high resolution inside a computer, and visualized on a 3D screen.
 Using techniques of virtual reality and robotics, it provides a look and feel close to the real procedure.
 The system is based on virtual 3D models, derived from high-resolution CT data.

 Surgical instruments include a selection of metal and diamond burs of different sizes, which are activated by a foot pedal.
 A suction allows for two-handed training.
 At any time, the surgical site may be viewed from all sides and magnified as desired.
 A virtual surgical navigation system is permanently tracking the movements of the instruments on three orthogonal cross-sectional CT images.

-Voxel-Man Tempo offers a set of predefined training cases of the middle ear, with different anatomy and pathology, including a sclerotic bone and a cholesteatoma.
+VOXEL-MAN Tempo offers a set of predefined training cases of the middle ear, with different anatomy and pathology, including a sclerotic bone and a cholesteatoma.
 All are based on high-resolution CT data of real cases.
 Each case is available as a left or right ear.
-Structures at risk such as facial nerve, tympanic chord, semicircular canals, vestibular labyrinth, cochlea, auditory ossicles, carotid artery, sigmoid sinus and dura, are highlighted.
+Structures at risk such as facial nerve, tympanic chord, semicircular canals, vestibular labyrinth, cochlea, auditory ossicles, carotid artery, sigmoid sinus and dura mater, are highlighted.
 An optional support function provides automatic alerts when the trainee is approaching critical structures.

 Tasks and skills assessment